variablesapp/variables/README.md

 # Variables

-Create ed templates for any use-case
+Create text-based templates for any use-case

 ## Build Instructions